MartinLoeper/xdg-portal-termappchooser/ARCHITECTURE.md

 ## Overview

-This application integrates into the XDG Desktop Portal ecosystem as a specialized backend implementation for the AppChooser interface.
-It provides application selection functionality through the standardized D-Bus portal framework.
+This application integrates into the XDG Desktop Portal ecosystem as a specialized backend implementation for both AppChooser and OpenURI interfaces.
+It provides application selection functionality and automatic URI/file opening through the standardized D-Bus portal framework.

 ## XDG Desktop Portal Ecosystem